MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/azure-provisioning-instructions.md

    :::image type="content" source="~/assets/images/teams-toolkit-v2/deploy-azure/deploy-cloud.png" alt-text="Screenshot shows the app deploys to the cloud.":::

-1. A dialog appears that asks you if you want to deploy resouces in the dev environment.
+1. A dialog appears that asks you if you want to deploy resources in the dev environment.
 Select **Deploy**.

    :::image type="content" source="../../assets/images/teams-toolkit-v2/deploy-azure/deploy-azure-confirm.png" alt-text="Screenshot shows the confirmation dialog to deploy app in Azure.":::